Top 10 Healthy Habits to Change Your Body for the Better

 We all want a magic pill that will help us reach our goals, but the reality is that it takes a lot more than that.
 The good news is you don’t have to eat perfectly or live perfectly!
 You just need to start small and build on each of these habits.
 Pick one to start working on and go from there.
 Here are the top ten things you can start doing to improve your health, fitness, and waistline!

-Time your meals and snacks to provide food when your body needs it.
 Eat most of your calories when you are most active, which is during the day for most people.
 Avoid eating late at night because your body does not need food at that time and most people choose unhealthy snacks at night.
-Your body needs a break from food every day, so try to fast 12-16 hours between dinner and breakfast.
+Your body needs a break from food every day, so try to fast for 12-16 hours between dinner and breakfast.

-Include one fun food every day.
 Trying to eat perfectly can be stressful, keep you from fun social events, and is not necessary to get results.
 Don’t think about these foods as “bad”.
 It’s ok to enjoy some foods just because they taste amazing.
 The problem is when unhealthy foods make up most of your day.
-Balancing healthy foods with fun foods is a great way to stop dieting and start living healthy.
+Balancing healthy foods with fun foods is a great way to stop dieting and start living healthily.
 Fun food can be anything you eat or drink just for the joy of it-sweets, alcohol, fried foods, etc. Try to keep this at 150-200 calories per day and choose anything you want-enjoy without guilt!
 The key to staying on the right path is to get right back on track with foods that help you achieve your goals.

-Sleep 7-9 hours every day.
 Getting enough sleep helps you recover, improves hunger, and decreases stress on your body.
 Find a good bedtime routine and stick with it.
-Occasional lack of sleep is not a big deal, but if it is a pattern, then help yourself get to be earlier by setting a timer to remind you when you need to start getting ready for bed.
+Occasional lack of sleep is not a big deal, but if it is a pattern, then help yourself get to bed earlier by setting a timer to remind you when you need to start getting ready for bed.
 Choose relaxing activities like a warm bath or reading instead of things that stimulate you like watching TV or getting on your computer.

 With a little effort, you can change your body for the better.
 Pick one of these today to start on and little by little, you can make a huge impact on your health and energy levels.
 Our bodies are amazing and if you give them what they need, they will respond by getting stronger, leaner, and fitter.
 You have the power to positively impact your life!
 Which habit are you going to start with?